 - Open mind – Be open to feedback.
 This is important to improve your onboarding process for future hirings

-Remember, it’s crucial to make the new employee feel welcome, getting familiar with the organisation culture, and also comfortable knowing exactly what is expected from him.
+Remember, it’s crucial to make the new employee feel welcome, getting familiar with the organisation culture, and also comfortable knowing exactly what is expected from them.
 Working remotely can be challenging especially for those who are new to this and are used to the physical working space itself.
 It is your role to ensure that you make a positive first impression, adopting dynamic systems, keeping a healthy connection with other employees and be genuine supportive in order to maintain the new member’s motivation and performing favourably.